Our Team

 Ina enjoys spending her free time exploring towns along the East Coast, volunteering and gardening.
 She currently resides in Boston.

-Joe Colborn, Board Strategist
+Joe Colborn, Board Member and Strategist

 Joe Colborn is a seasoned executive with extensive experience in non-profit work, having served as treasurer for his local apartment association and collaborating with government agencies on policy creation.